pragyangra/Monthly-Sales-Dashboard/README.md

 - I created the first visual chart which was a stacked column chart and it represented the sales for different sub categories.
 - I created a pie chart representing the sales per region and a donut chart giving us the sales by segment.
 These charts are mostly recommended for data with only a few distinct values.
 - It is important to know which chart would represent a data better.
 The sales for different sub categories is better represented using stacked bar chart,so I modified it to that and used a stacked column chart for sales per category data.

+Finally created various other charts to represent the correlation between different data points.
+The final dashboard is interactive and can be used to represent data visually and thus easy to understand.